jywu20/Notes/Linguistics/English/CGEL.md

   Again, the term is not used in the sense of X-bar theory (though strongly related to the original motivation of the X-bar scheme).
 - **Nominal** seems to be synonym of "being able to be an argument".
 TODO: not quite, see Sec.
 15.3
 - **Adverbial** means "being able to modify an action".
+- **Adverbs** are not recognized as a uniform class.
+CGEL introduces and classifies them according to their functions and distributions (see, for example, Sec.
+8.97 to 8.106).
 - **Phrases** do not include clauses.

 # Organization of grammar